studio404pl/test/README.md

 - [scrollreveal](https://github.com/jlmakes/scrollreveal) - lightweight and simple animation library, no dependencies
 - [slick](http://kenwheeler.github.io/slick/) - simple and powerfull tool for slider modules and carousels, no dependencies

 All above libraries are optional and kit supports them.
-You can include them easily just by declaring true/false value next to library name in `gulpfile.js`
+You can include them easily just by declaring true/false value next to library name in `gulpfile.js`.
+Everything else (including js/css files, concatenating) is handled in gulp.

 ####